deven-org/telemetry-functions/doc/METRICS.md

    * to do with the deployment
    */
   package_json: null | {
-    /** Boolean if the retrieved package.json file is successfully parsed */
+    /** Does the package.json exist */
-    is_parsable: boolean;
+    exists: boolean;

     /**
-     * Version field of root package.json in repo default branch.
+     * Is the package.json parsable?
-     * null if there is no valid version found in package.json.
+     * null if file doesn't exist
+     */
+    parsable: null | boolean;

+    /**
+     * If package.json was found, parsed, and version is string: the version specified
-     *
+     * Otherwise null
-     * NOTE: type is guessed since the json file might contain anything / not include a version */
+     */
-    version: string | null;
+    version: null | string;
   };
 };
 ```